Surinder Kumar Choudhary: Career

-Surinder Kumar Choudhary was born in a Hindu Jat family in 1968.
+Surinder Kumar Choudhary was born in a Hindu Jatt family in 1968.
 Before joining politics, Choudhary was an employee of Sher-e-Kashmir University of Agricultural Sciences and Technology of Jammu.
-He contested his first Assembly election in 2009 from Nowshera.
+He contested his first Assembly election in 2009 from Nowshera as Bahujan Samaj Party candidate.
 In 2014 elections, he was a Jammu and Kashmir People's Democratic Party candidate for Nowshera assembly constituency and lost to Ravinder Raina of BJP by a margin of 10000 votes.
 In April 2022, Choudhary resigned from PDP and joined BJP.
 He was general secretary of PDP at the time of his resignation.
 Choudhary cited reasons such as "people's love and affection" for delimitation under BJP government which divided Nowshera and Sunderbani into two distinct assembly constituencies.
 However, he quit BJP to join National Conference in July 2023, accusing Raina of "promoting family" and "corruption".

 In 2024 Assembly election, Choudhary contested again from Nowshera as a National Conference candidate and polled a total of 35,069 votes, defeating Ravinder Raina by a margin of 7819 votes.